What are the VA Property Requirements?

 Unique VA Property Conditions

-The requirements above are very important, but what if the property you own or are interested in buying does not conform to a traditional or manufactured home design?
+The VA Property Requirements above are very important, but what if the property you own or are interested in buying does not conform to a traditional or manufactured home design?
+In this situation VA Property Requirements are important but, there may be unique property conditions all parties must consider.
 Homes that fit into this category include A Frame homes, Dome homes, Log Cabins and many more nontraditional structures.
 In the case of a Dome home, the structure is constructed out of a thick layer of concrete or triangular panels and is shaped like a dome.
 Often, many windows and skylights are present in the design.
 This kind of home often does not have a traditional shingled roof.
 For all homes, appraisers rely on comparable sales nearby to determine the value of the home during the VA appraisal process.
 But a Dome home may be the only home like it for hundreds of miles around.
 Without comparable sales, an appraiser will be forced to pick comparable sales that are not similar to the home.
 This creates a very challenging situation for the buyer and seller.
 Very few lenders can find a way around this issue, but HomePromise is different.
 We are experts in the area of nontraditional homes, and we specialize in approving loans for these types of properties.
 Call now at 800-720-0250 to find out if we can help you!

 A farm property is defined as a property that is used for farming and is the Veteran’s primary residence.
 Many VA lenders won’t provide mortgage for properties that are used for farming.
 Farm properties sometimes also face the challenge of not having comparable sales nearby.
 This can mean that it is very difficult to get a loan on this kind of property.
 If this sounds like you, then you need a lender who is an expert in farm loans and may be able to close a loan on your property even if other lenders cannot.
 HomePromise closes loans on farm properties that other lenders will not, so contact us now to see if we can help!